-A mix-up at the Ministry, stand-offs in the staff room and problematic parents were all part of the fun and frolics in Wick Theatre Company’s latest production.
+A MIX-UP at the Ministry, stand-offs in the staff room and problematic parents were all part of the fun and frolics in Wick Theatre Company’s latest production.
 The Happiest Days of Your Life, by John Dighton, was performed to packed audiences at Southwick’s Barn last week, as part of this year’s Adur festival.

 After a wartime evacuation, headmaster Godfrey Pond and his staff are delighted to be back at Hilary Hall school for boys – until the arrival of pupils and staff from girls’ school St. Swithins, themselves evacuees after their building is razed to the ground.
-Arguments over sleeping arrangements’ use of the playing field and the furnishings of the staff common room ensue, until the arrival of parents causes more mayhem.
+Arguments over sleeping arrangements, use of the playing field and the furnishings of the staff common room ensue, until the arrival of parents causes more mayhem.
 Mr. and Mrs. Sowter [John Garland and Barbara Thomas] want their son toughened up in an all-masculine environment, while the Reverend and Mrs. Peck [Tony Brownings and Susanna Chaplin] fear for the upbringing of their delicate daughter, Julia.

 David Goodger’s turn as waffling headmaster Mr. Pond went down a storm with audiences, while Judith Berrill was on fine form as the formidable St. Swithin’s headmistress – sorry principal – Evelyn Whitchurch.
-They were ably supported by Peter Winstone and Adrian Kenward [Hilary Hall teachers Rupert Billings and Dick Tassell] and Diane Robinson and Hazel Stern as back-slapping St. Swithin’s games mistress Miss Gossage and teacher Miss Harper, respectively.
+They were ably supported by Peter Winstone and Adrian Kenward [Hilary Hall teachers Rupert Billings and Dick Tassell] and Diane Robinson and Hazel Starns as back-slapping St. Swithin’s games mistress Miss Gossage and teacher Miss Harper, respectively.

-Wick’s performance of The Happiest Days was an enjoyable romp, and one steeped in history, with two members of the company’s cast returning to the play 50 years after first starring in the tale.
+Wick’s performance of The Happiest Days … was an enjoyable romp, and one steeped in history, with two members of the company’s cast returning to the play 50 years after first starring in the tale.
 Ralph Dawes [school porter and groundsman Rainbow] appeared as Dick Tassell back in 1957, while director Ray Hopper had played Hopcroft Mi in the same production.
-The scrip has perhaps dated a little, but nowhere near as much as one might have suspected of a play more than 50 years old, and no doubt helped by the boundless enthusiasm and efforts of the cast.
+The script has perhaps dated a little, but nowhere near as much as one might have suspected of a play more than 50 years old, and no doubt helped by the boundless enthusiasm and efforts of the cast.

 In his programme notes, Ray Hopper recounted a tale of how he disgraced himself by giggling helplessly during a reading in 2004 – a fate similarly suffered by all those who left the Barn Theatre with aching sides last week.

-Review #2: Happiest Days of Your Life
+Review #2: The Happiest Days Of Your Life